subugoe/typo3-xmlinclude/README.markdown

 ## Description
 This extension enables inclusion of remote XML content into TYPO3 content elements.
 It does so in a 3 step process:

-### 1. Fetch the XML
+### 1. Fetch the data
-The base URL XML is fetched from can be set in the Plug-In’s FlexForm.
+The base URL data is fetched from can be set in the Plug-In’s FlexForm.
 The URL given there can be changed in two ways:

 1. a path given in the tx_xmlinclude_xmlinclude[URL] parameter will be appended to the base URL; when [used with RealURL](#realurl) this can be appended to the page’s path
 2. parameters set in the `plugin.tx_xmlinclude.settings.URLParameters` TypoScript array will be merged into the existing parameters of the URL

 By default fetching the file will fail if it cannot be parsed as XML.
-In case you need to fetch non-validating markup like broken HTML, you can [configure](#configuration) a more lenient parsing mode.
+In case you want to fetch non-validating markup like broken HTML, or JSON you can [configure](#configuration) a more lenient parsing mode.

 ### 2. Transform the XML
-After reading and parsing the XML, it can be transformed by XSL stylesheets.
+After reading and parsing the data, it can be transformed by XSL stylesheets.
 Paths to those stylesheets are set in the `plugin.tx_xmlinclude.settings.XSL` TypoScript array.
 Stylesheets will be applied in the order of the keys in the array.

 A scenario this works well for is the following: given an XHTML webpage you can supply a stylesheet which extracts the content you are interested in and removes the rest.
 Then you can apply another stylesheet which transforms the links inside the XHTML to links pointing to your TYPO3 page.
 This lets you include other web resources in the design and context of your web site.